Greg Orman: Potential caucus affiliation

-Due to the close nature of the 2014 Senate elections, Orman could have played the role of kingmaker in choosing the Senate Majority Leader.
+Due to congressional makeup leading up to the 2014 Senate elections, Orman could have played a pivotal role in selecting the Senate Majority Leader.
 He proposed to caucus with whichever party held the majority in the Senate, saying that "it's in the best interests of the voters of Kansas that they have a senator in the majority".

 In the event that Orman held the tiebreaking vote in the Senate, he stated that he would ask both parties to commit to issues including immigration and tax reform and caucus with whichever agreed.
 He said in October 2014 that if, after caucusing with one party for four or five months he found that "they're engaged in the same old partisan politics", he would "absolutely" consider caucusing with the other party to give them the majority instead.
 He explained: "Ultimately, this is about solving problems.
 This is about the voters of Kansas saying—the status quo doesn't work anymore."

 Orman stated that he voted for Obama in 2008 and voted for Republican nominee Mitt Romney in 2012.
 In 2010 he founded the Common Sense Coalition to promote the voices of "the sensible middle".